Skip to main content

 (ii) engaging in an activity related to a case in which the individual is a party or has a property interest.

-(b) Practice of law prohibited. - Even if an individual has been admitted to the Bar, the individual may not practice law while employed:
+(b) Occupations barring practice of law. - Even if an individual has been admitted to the Bar, the individual may not practice law while employed:

 (1) as a sheriff or deputy sheriff;